sherpa/sherpa/docs/developer/index.rst

 simply does not touch any code, because it only modifies docstrings and the documentation.
-In that case, `[skip ci]` can be added to the commit message to prevent running the github actions tests to save time, energy, and limited recources.
+In that case, `[skip ci]` can be added to the commit message to prevent running the github actions tests to save time, energy, and limited resources.

 Run tests locally
 -----------------